moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/code-suggestions-guide/model_evaluation_guide.md

 ## Evaluation Template

-When starting a model evaluation process, you must create an issue off of the [Model Evaluation Template](https://gitlab.com/gitlab-org/code-creation/code-suggestions-model-evaluation-hub/-/blob/main/.gitlab/issue_templates/model_evaluation_template.md).
+When starting a model evaluation process, you must create an issue using the [Model Evaluation Template](https://gitlab.com/gitlab-org/code-creation/code-suggestions-model-evaluation-hub/-/blob/main/.gitlab/issue_templates/model_evaluation_template.md).

 ## Evaluation Criteria

-Before supporting a model for Code Suggestions, we will need to evaluate against the several criteria, including **correctness** and **latency**.
+Before supporting a model for Code Suggestions, we must evaluate that model against several criteria, including **correctness** and **latency**.
 For a more detailed list of criteria to consider, please refer to the [evaluation template](#evaluation-template).

 ### Evaluating Correctness

-Model correctness can be evaluated through [ELI5](#evaluating-by-eli5).
+To evaluate model correctness, use [ELI5](#evaluating-by-eli5).

 ### Evaluating Latency

-Model latency can be evaluated through [ELI5](#evaluating-by-eli5) or the [ai-model-latency-tester](#evaluating-by-ai-model-latency-tester).
+To evaluate model latency, use either [ELI5](#evaluating-by-eli5) or the [ai-model-latency-tester](#evaluating-by-ai-model-latency-tester).

 When evaluating by latency, it is recommended to check requests coming from different regions.